Traffic Count Data Analysis Using Mixtures of Kato--Jones Distributions: Conclusion

 The proposed method was applied to \chris{some} traffic counter data \chris{from} Japan.
 As a result, the data were classified into two components, which were interpreted as the morning and evening traffic.
 Some reasonable explanations for these components are suggested\chris{,} that the difference in \chris{the} shapes \chris{of the components} might be caused by the different \chris{behaviours underlying} the commuting trips between morning and evening hours. \cyan{In addition, the modified method of moments was \katoss{seen} to allow for fast calculation and provided \chris{a} reasonable initial value \chris{for} maximum likelihood estimation.} \katos{With this initial value, the EM algorithm provided reasonable maximum likelihood \chris{estimates}.}

-According to \katot{information criteria} such as $AIC$ and $BIC$, \chris{a} larger number of components than two resulted in better \chris{estimation}.
-However, the interpretation of these models is difficult thus far. \katot{As future work, it would be interesting to consider other methods for model selection based on cross validation or information criteria with \chris{a} restricted parameter space.
-In addition,} further \chris{consideration of} missing factors that generate third and later components may be necessary.
-Some additional information such as each vehicle's origin, destination, and trip purpose would be useful for this.
+\kotar{According to the cross-validated log-likelihood function, the model with the number of components $m=4$ is the best.
+However, the interpretation of the trivial components in the model is difficult thus far.
+Further consideration of missing factors that generate third and later components may be necessary in future work.
+Additional information, such as each vehicle's origin, destination, and trip purpose, would be useful.
+In addition, we assume the IID property for all traffic data in the modeling, and we regard this assumption as acceptable, as mentioned in the supplementary Material.
+However, modeling the dependent characteristics of the arrival interval, if it exists, is one of the principal and important issues to be dealt with in the future.}

-\section{\kota{Acknowledgement}}
+\section{Acknowledgement}

-\katot{The authors are grateful to Hironori Fujisawa for constructive comments on this work.} The data used in this study were provided by \chris{the} Hanshin Expressway Co., Ltd. This research was partially supported by JSPS Kakenhi \katos{18K13846, 20H02267 and 20K03759}.
+\kotarr{We thank an associate editor and two reviewers for their instructive and insightful comments on an earlier version of this paper.} \katot{The authors are grateful to Hironori Fujisawa for constructive comments on this work.} The data used in this study were provided by \chris{the} Hanshin Expressway Co., Ltd. This research was partially supported by JSPS Kakenhi \katos{18K13846, 20H02267 and 20K03759}.